 - An Ice Person: The winter months, especially January, come off as this being the personifications of the coldest time of year.

 - Innocent Blue Eyes: Pure-hearted Anya has big blue eyes.

 - Insistent Terminology: In the English dub.
 Everyone refers to the flowers by their scientific name (galanthus) rather than their much more commonly known name (snowdrop).

 - Kick the Dog: Even after Anya gets them the basket of the galanthus flowers, the daughter still steals her ring while she's asleep.

 - Ring of Power: The Twelve Months give Anya one so she can see them again if she speaks the necessary magic words.

 - Royal Brat: The Queen is spoiled and self-centered, though she does get a little better by the end.

-- Spoiled Brat: The princess and the daughter.
+- Spoiled Brat: The Queen and the daughter.
 The former especially, Anya and the Captain muse it's because she had no one to say no to her.